SAP-samples/fiori-elements-fpm-exercises-codejam/chapters/08-value-help-via-cds-annotations/readme.md

 },
 ```

 We modified the annotations so that the "General Information" field group now displays the `author_ID` and `genre_ID` instead of `author.name` and `genre.name`.
-While this fixes the value help (feel free to try it out), we now have another problem: the object page of course now displays the `ID`s instead of `name`s, which is not very user friendly.
+While this fixes the value help (feel free to try it out), we now have a new problem: the object page of course now displays the `ID`s instead of `name`s, which is not very user friendly.
 Time to tackle this issue as well.

 ## 6. Add CDS annotations to display `name` instead of `ID`